Me pēhea te whakamahi i ō ipupara rukenga kai

 You should know

-We can't accept compostable items like packaging, cups or cutlery because these are not food scraps and therefore you must not put them in the food scraps bin.
+We cannot accept compostable items like packaging, cups or cutlery because these are not food scraps and therefore you must not put them in the food scraps bin.

 What to do on your rubbish collection day